RasaHQ/rasa/docs/docs/reference/rasa/nlu/classifiers/_sklearn_intent_classifier.md

 **Returns**:

-vector of probabilities containing one entry for each label.
+vector of probabilities containing one entry for each label

 #### predict